Windows Autopatch | IT Pro’s Complete Guide | Patch My PC

 Device Management

-Devices must be managed with Intune as the main MDM authority or via co-management.
+Devices must be managed with Intune as the primary MDM authority or via co-management.

 • Windows Update